coleenquadros/configuration/docs/telemeter/readme.md

 More info here: https://github.com/openshift/telemeter/

-The observatorium project (telemeter v2) is the new generation telemetry system.
-It's [documentation andcan be found on github](https://github.com/observatorium/docs)
+Telemeter v2 motivaations and high-level design doc can be found [here](https://docs.google.com/document/d/1A9BUogtU3aNTV8hiTKbmn_kR-C2jSwo-07OyT3nm9bU).
+It is itself built on Observatorium, which is a general-purpose, scalable, multi-tenant, observability platform for ingesting and querying metrics and other observability signals.
+Its [documentation can be found on github](https://github.com/observatorium/docs)

 ![schema](telemeter.png)